mattjlewis/diozero/docs/docs/2_Concepts.md

 diozero implements a layered architecture so as to provide maximum portability.

 Device API
-: Classes and interfaces in `com.diozero.api` and `com.diozero.devices` that are to be used by diozero applications.
-Note that all devices in `com.diozero.devices` make use of classes in `com.diozero.api`.
+: Refers to classes in the package `com.diozero.devices` which represent physical devices and are to be used by diozero applications.
+All of the classes in `com.diozero.devices` rely exclusively on the `com.diozero.api` package for doing GPIO, I2C, SPI, and Serial communication.

 Base I/O API
-: Interfaces and abstract classes in `com.diozero.internal.spi` that are used by `com.diozero.api` for interfacing with low-level hardware.
+: Classes and interfaces in the package `com.diozero.api` for doing GPIO, I2C, SPI, and Serial communication.
+These classes make use of the Provider layer via the interfaces and abstract classes in `com.diozero.internal.spi` for actual device communication.

 Provider
-: Actual GPIO / I2C / SPI device communication is delegated to pluggable device providers for maximum compatibility across different boards.
+: All GPIO, I2C, SPI, and Serial device communication is delegated to pluggable device providers for maximum compatibility across different boards.
-This is described in more detail in the [Providers](2_concepts/1_Providers.md#providers) section.
+The Provider layer is split into two separate aspects (see the [Providers](2_concepts/1_Providers.md#providers) section for additional details):
+1. The Service Provider Interface (`com.diozero.internal.spi`), and
+1. Service provider implementations.

 ![diozero layers](/assets/images/Layers.png "diozero layers")